StateVoicesNational/Spoke/docs/REFERENCE-environment_variables.md

 PHONE_NUMBER_COUNTRY              | Country code for phone number formatting. _Default_: US.
 PORT                              | Port for Heroku servers.
 PUBLIC_DIR                        | Directory path server should use to serve files. _Required_.
+REDIS_URL                         | This enables caching using the [`url` option in redis library](https://github.com/NodeRedis/node_redis#options-object-properties).
+This is an area of active development.
+More can be seen at [server/models/cacheable-queries/README](../src/server/models/cacheable-queries/README.md) and the [project board](https://github.com/MoveOnOrg/Spoke/projects/4)
 REVERE_SQS_URL                    | SQS URL to process outgoing Revere SMS Messages.
 REVERE_LIST_ID                    | Revere List to add user to.
 REVERE_NEW_SUBSCRIBER_MOBILE_FLOW | Revere mobile flow to trigger upon recording action.